 When this Georgian mansion was originally constructed and subsequently rebuilt by the Barings in the 1760s, it was without doubt the jewel in the crown for the landed gentry in East Devon due to its commanding position overlooking the Exe estuary.
 And so it remains today.
 Lympstone Manor stands in splendid isolation amidst its 28 acres of parkland, a haven for wildlife and surrounded by unspoiled countryside.
 Yet with its proximity to Exeter on one hand, the sea on the other, and with excellent transportation links (road, rail and air), Lympstone Manor remains an easily accessible and perfect rural retreat.

 Devon, glorious Devon: this is the home county of Michael Caines and a place that we all deeply love.
 Bound to the south by the English Channel and to the north by the Bristol Channel, there is so much to see, do and discover.
-Away from urban areas, this is rich agricultural country, the source of so many good things that find their way onto the menus of Lympstone Manor.
+Away from urban areas, this is rich agricultural country; the source of the beautiful produce that finds it’s way onto the menus of Lympstone Manor.